ChrisWhealy/wasm_sha256/docs/030-memory-layout.md

    You are entirely responsible for checking how much data you write to a particular offset.

    In other words, if you're not very precise about offset and length calculations, you could easily trample over your own data.
+7. During development, it is very useful to create one or more trace/debug functions.

+   In the source code, you will see functions such as `$hexdump`, or `$write_msg`, or `$write_msg_with_value` etc.

+   In the working version of teh WASM module, the calls to these function can simply be commented because the binary is passed through `wasm-opt` which prunes out all uncalled functions.

 ## Building a Memory Map